mariourban83/MU-static-portfolio-page-2019/README.md

 # Mario Urban - Portfolio page
 Milestone project 1 for Code Institute - Frontend Development Module.

 This is my portfolio, single page website to introduce myself.
-The website is fully responsive and the purpose of it is to show and present myself as an experienced web designer, developer and online marketer.
+The website is fully responsive and the purpose of it is to show and present myself as an experienced web designer, developer and an online marketer.

 ## Live page